-- 800,000 bites a year are severe enough to require medical treatment, while 1 to 2 million go unreported.
+- Approximately 800,000 bites a year are severe enough to require medical treatment, while 1 million to 2 million go unreported.

 - Senior citizens are the second most common dog bite victims.

-- Each day, about 1,000 people in the United States require emergency care treatment for dog bite injury.
+- Each day, about 1,000 people in the United States require emergency care treatment for dog bite injuries.

-Each year thousands of San Diego area residents are bitten or attacked by dogs according to San Diego Department of Animal Control.
-Many of the victims of dog bites are seriously injured and children are the victims the majority of the time.
-As a result, dog owners are subject to criminal and civil liability when their dog attacks.
+Each year, thousands of San Diego area residents are bitten or attacked by dogs, according to the County of San Diego Department of Animal Services.
+Many of the victims of dog bites are seriously injured, and children are the victims the majority of the time.
+As a result, dog owners are subject to criminal and civil liability when their dogs attack.

-San Diego dog owners are responsible for protecting the public by ensuring their animals do no harm other people or animals.
-Pursuant to San Diego County Code Section 62.669.1, any person owning or having custody or control of a dog must at all times prevent the dog from attacking, biting, or injuring any person engaged in a lawful act, and from damaging or interfering with the lawful use of property.
+San Diego dog owners are responsible for protecting the public by ensuring that their animals do no harm other people or animals.
+Pursuant to San Diego County Code Section 62.669.1, any person owning or having custody or control of a dog must at all times prevent the dog from attacking, biting or injuring any person engaged in a lawful act and keep them from damaging or interfering with the lawful use of property.

 San Diego County has also instituted a leash law to help prevent dog bites and the serious injuries associated with dog bites.
 The public policy behind this law is that proper restraint of dogs will prevent them from harming or interfering with other animals or people.
-The leash law requires San Diego dog owners to restrain their dog by a hand held leash, not longer than 6 feet in length, when they walk or bring their dogs in public.
+The leash law requires San Diego dog owners to restrain their dogs with a handheld leashes not longer than 6 feet when they walk or have their dogs in public.
 A dog owner also must effectively control their dog by voice or physically restrain them by leash, fence or other enclosure at their home.
-These laws help to protect the public from encounters with unknown dogs and keep dogs free from harm.
+These laws help protect the public from encounters with unknown dogs and keep dogs free from harm.

 (a) Any person owning or having custody or control of a dog shall at all times prevent the dog from being “At Large” and from being in violation of other provisions of law.
 However, dogs may be unrestrained by a “Leash” while assisting their owners in legal hunting, in the herding of livestock as permitted by law, or on public property with the written permission of, and for purposes authorized by, the agency responsible for regulating the use of such property; so long as such dogs are under direct and effective voice control to ensure that they are not in violation of any other provision of law.
 This section does not apply to dogs assisting peace officers while performing law enforcement duties.
 Any person who violates any provision of this subsection is guilty of a misdemeanor.